SteliosVakoufis/CMApp/README.md

 \
 Microsoft's SQL database is used to store data.\
 \
-HTML, CSS/Boostrap and JavaScript was used for the front-end
+HTML, CSS/Boostrap and JavaScript is used for the front-end